 Research-backed studies suggest reusing code can yield 42–81% time savings and boost productivity by 40%.
 It should come as no surprise then that design systems, which facilitate sharing user interface code, are surging in popularity amongst developers.

 In the last few years, Tom and I witnessed countless veteran teams anchor their design system tooling around Storybook.
 They concentrated on reducing communication overhead, durable architecture, and automating repetitive manual tasks.
 We hope that distilling these common-sense tactics will help your design system flourish.

 Thanks for learning with us.
-Subscribe to the Chroma mailing list to get notified when helpful articles and guides like this are published.
+Subscribe to the Chromatic mailing list to get notified when helpful articles and guides like this are published.